 The codes adopted by law are published by the International Association of Plumbing and Mechanical Officials (IAPMO), the International Code Council (ICC), and the National Fire Protection Association (NFPA).

-These publishers restrict online access to their publications.
+The publishers of the codes make some editions available for free online — often with some restrictions — but note that it may not always be possible to find an online version of the code as it existed on the date specified by law.
 In order to view NFPA publications, you must first set up a profile and agree to their licensing restrictions.
 To view IAPMO documents, you may need to install Adobe Flash Player.

 CHAPTER 419.
 TEXAS COMMISSION ON FIRE PROTECTION

 Sec.
 419.909.
 FIRE SAFETY INSPECTIONS

 Section 419.909 adopts the most recent local fire code or the most recent fire code adopted by the fire marshal for any fire safety inspection required by a state or local law, rule, regulation, or ordinance.

 The State Fire Marshal then adopts NFPA 1-2015 Fire Code and NFPA Life Safety Code 101-2015 in Rule 34.303 of Title 28 of the Texas Administrative Code, Chapter 34.
 This rule contains certain exceptions to its application.